-At the U.S. Chamber, Bradley has led the national discussion on hundreds of high-profile policy issues, influencing legislation at the federal, state, and local levels.
-He regularly appears on broadcast and cable news networks to present the business community’s priorities.
+At the Chamber, Bradley has led the national discussion on hundreds of high-profile policy issues, influencing legislation at the federal, state, and local levels.
+He frequently appears on broadcast and cable news networks to present the business community’s priorities.

 Prior to joining the Chamber, Bradley spent nearly 20 years working in the House of Representatives, including 11 years working for the House Republican leadership.
 He served as deputy chief of staff for then-Majority Leader Kevin McCarthy (CA) where he developed the legislative agenda for House Republicans, oversaw policy formulation in the leader’s office, and coordinated committee activity in the House.
 Bradley held the same position for Eric Cantor (VA) during his tenure as majority leader.
 Before that, he was policy director for House Republican Whip Roy Blunt (MO).

 After leaving Capitol Hill, Bradley founded Chartwell Policy Solutions, LLC, a research, analysis, and advisory firm focused on public policy issues.